Promineo-Tech/git-commands/readme.md

 - cd: Stands for change directory and is used to navigate the file tree.
 The command should be formatted like this: `cd [the name of the directory]`.
 You can also navigate up a level by typing `cd ..`.

-- mkdir directoryname: Stands for make directory.
+- mkdir directory name: Stands for make directory.
 Creates a new directory at your current location.

 - touch filename: Creates a new file at the current location.
 Should be called with the name and extension of the file to be created ie `touch index.html`.